Self Publishing Revolution Review – The Good and The Bad

 Before you make your decision on which course is right for you, I’d like to weigh in a bit more on Luca’s course and KMM (my first Kindle Publishing course ever).
 I also made a review article on KMM 2.0, you can check it out here.

-SPR and KMM are a great fit for beginner’s, but there’s one key difference.
+SPR and KMM are a great fit for beginner’s, however there’s 1 key difference.
 That is the Return on Investment.

 Take two Kindle publishing students, one taking Self Publishing Revolution and the other KMM 2.0.